AdnanHodzic/auto-cpufreq/README.md

 `sudo auto-cpufreq --live`

 Necessary changes are temporarily made to the system which are lost with system reboot.
 This mode is made to evaluate what the system would behave with auto-cpufreq permanently running on the system.

-### Install - auto-cpufreq daemon

-Necessary changes are made to the system for auto-cpufreq CPU optimizaton to persist across reboots.
-Daemon is deployed and then started as a systemd service.
-Changes are made automatically and live log is made for monitoring purposes.

-`sudo auto-cpufreq --install`

-After daemon is installed, `auto-cpufreq` is available as a binary and is running in the background.
-Its logs can be viewed by running: `auto-cpufreq --log`

-Since daemon is running as a systemd service, its status can be seen by running:

-`systemctl status auto-cpufreq`

-### Remove - auto-cpufreq daemon

-auto-cpufreq daemon and its systemd service, along with all its persistent changes can be removed by running:

-`sudo auto-cpufreq --remove`

 ### Log